seek-oss/sku/.changeset/tsconfig-dangerously.md

 'sku': minor
 ---

 `srcPaths` no longer affects `tsconfig.json#include`.
-Instead, you can use the [`dangerouslySetTSConfig`][dangerous] option to have more control over which files are included in the TypeScript compilation process.
+Instead, you can use the [`dangerouslySetTSConfig`][dangerous] option to have more control over which files are included in the type checking process.

 Previously, sku managed the `include` field in `tsconfig.json`, but this was problematic for projects that wanted more fine grained control over what was included and/or excluded from compilation.